As the summer breezes fade, sweltering Europeans give air conditioning a skeptical embrace

 “There’s no sense in wasting energy.
 Waste is unfair,” Vassiliou said.
 “Waste of any resource is wrong, because what would happen to our planet because of all this waste?”

-Barry reported from Milan.
-Contributing were Angela Charlton in Paris; David Brunat in Barcelona; Menelaos Hadjicostis in Nicosia, Cyprus; Jari Tanner in Helsinki, Finland; Danica Kirka in London; and Geir Moulson and Kirsten Grieshaber in Berlin.
+Nicole Winfield reported from Rome.
+Contributing were Angela Charlton in Paris; David Brunat in Barcelona, Spain; Menelaos Hadjicostis in Nicosia, Cyprus; Jari Tanner in Helsinki, Finland; Danica Kirka in London; and Geir Moulson and Kirsten Grieshaber in Berlin.